Velile14/WEDE5020_Summative/README.md

 Created a Hamburger menu toggle that is adjusted when using mobile responsiveness.
 On the Homepage's image I used the modal interactive element, to allow the image to be clickable.
 On the "gallery" webpage I centered the text, so that the text does not break when using mobile responsiveness.
-I added more pictures in the "gallery" webpage.
+I added more pictures to the gallery.
 Also on the gallery I used the modal interactive element, to create a clickable slideshow for the images.
 On the "stories", "faqs", "about", and "news" webpages I used the accordion interactive element.
 On the "contact" webpage I enlarged the map.